-- Google account – for Google Classroom and other educational products
+- Google account – for logging into virtual learning products like

-- PDF Escape – account for PDF assignment completion
+- PDF Escape or XODO – account for PDF assignment completion

 - TBD – We will utilize technology throughout the course which may require students to create an account to access the product.
 This will be communicated as needed.

 Other tools you may need access to (accounts are not required)

 - Virtual Algebra Tiles